lschoenm/e-commerce-DB/README.md

 ## Starting the DB via Docker

 Using the definition in `docker-compose.yaml`, I can start up a PostgreSQL container.
 I made sure to also mount the directory `sql/` containing my SQL schema and for loading the data, and the directory `data-raw/` containing the input CSV files.
+The database directory is in a named directory, which means that it will not persist between shutdowns.
+To have it stored locally, we would have to mount it like the other directories.

 To make starting, setup, and logging into the DB easier, I made a small helper script `init-db.sh`.